Thunder vs. Nuggets odds, prediction, spread, time: 2026 NBA picks for Friday, Feb. 27 from proven model

 How to make Nuggets vs. Thunder picks

-So who wins Thunder vs. Nuggets, and which side of the spread hits nearly 60% of the time?
+So who wins Thunder vs. Nuggets, and which side of the spread hits over 50% of the time?
 Visit SportsLine now to see which side of the spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.